gpuweb/WSL/Spec/source/index.rst

 #.
 Check that the body of each case (and default) is well-typed when treating them as blocks
 #.
 Check that the behaviours of the last such body does not include Fallthrough
 #.
 Make a set of behaviours that is the union of the behaviours of all of these bodies
 #.
-Check that this set contains neither Nothing, nor a Return of a pointer type, nor a Return of an array reference type
+Check that this set contains neither Normal, nor a Return of a pointer type, nor a Return of an array reference type
 #.
 If Fallthrough is in this set, remove it
 #.
-If Break is in this set, remove it and add Nothing
+If Break is in this set, remove it and add Normal
 #.
 If the expression being switched on may discard, add Discard to this set.
 #.
 The switch statement is well-typed, and its behaviours is this last set